 According to National Census, household size is small if there are three or less members; medium-sized if there are four to six members; and large if there are more than six members (National Statistics Office, 2010).
-Using this classification the major proportion of households (cumulative percentage of small and medium-sized) = 82.5 percent are within the small and medium-sized households while large households comprise 17.5 percent of the sample households.
+Using this classification the major proportion of households (cumulative percentage of small and medium-sized = 82.5 percent are within the small and medium-sized households while large households comprise 17.5 percent of the sample households.

 Household Income.
-As reflected in Table 2, the average income of households ranges from Php10, 000 to Php200,000.
+Average income of households, as reflected in Table 2, range from below Php10,000Php to more than Php200,000.
 Around 11 percent of the households have incomes less than Php10,000 while less than one percent (.7 percent) have incomes of more than Php200,000.
-The largest proportion of households (32 percent) has income between Php10, 000to Php19, 999.
+The largest proportion of households (32 percent) have incomes between Php10,000 to Php19,999.